hackingmaterials/rocketsled/README.md

 1. Navigate to your `TurboWorks` directory.
 2. Go to the directory: `examples/Tutorial_integer_example`
 3. The files inside are:
-  * `integer_task.py`: An arbitrary black box function which accepts 3 integer inputs and returns a float.
+  * `integer_task.py`: An arbitrary black box function as a FireTask which accepts 3 integer inputs and returns a float.
-  *

-*coming soon*
+  * `integer_task_workflow_creator.py`: a function for creating and returning a workflow
+  * `executable.py`: the top level executable script which will make a graph demonstrating the optimization.

+*rest of tutorial is coming soon*

 ## Implementing your own Optimization Algorithms
 *coming soon*